lazarusfree/SecureFileVault/README.md

 * **Confidentiality:** Files are encrypted using a generated AES secret key stored locally (`vault.key`).
 * **Integrity:** Passwords are checked using `BCrypt.checkpw()` to prevent rainbow table attacks.
 * **Accountability:** The `audit_logs` table creates a permanent record of who did what and when.

+## What's New in Update v1.1?

+* **Standalone Execution:** The project can now be packaged into a single, executable JAR file (a "Fat JAR") using the Maven Shade Plugin configuration added to `pom.xml`.
+* **Zero Dependency Run:** Users no longer need to import the project into an IDE.
+The application can be launched directly from the command line using `java -jar filevault-1.0-SNAPSHOT.jar`, or by simply double-clicking the file (assuming Java is installed).